mauriziocescon/ng-playground/readme.md

 - `Ng**Outlet` + `ng-container`: likely replaced by the new things,
 - `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to improve the retrieval of data: no way to `read` providers from `injector` tree,
 - multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit operation with a `ref` passed as an `input`,
-- in general, the concept of injecting components / directives inside each others should probably be revisited / restricted,
+- in general, the concept of injecting components / directives inside each others should probably be revisited / restricted cause it's not type-safe / statically analyzable and it's a bit omplicated; the downside is that some ng-reserved names are necessary,
 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs and use `@**` (or equivalent syntax).

 Unresolved points: